teahaz/teahaz-server/dev/devlog.md

 usually something about what im working on, what i recently finished, or random thoughts that are important (maybe)

+# 02 mar 2021
+## invites
+there are 2 main ideas for the invites:
+1.) have all invites in their own chatroom
+    - this kinda makes sense and is what i would assume to be the case anyway (and what i already implemented)
+    - downside is that you will have to send the chatID witht the invite when processing

+2.) have invites in main.db
+    - this feels odd at first but makes a lot more sense when you think about it
+    - would not need to send chatroom ids, and some other smaller benefits

+I have already implemented option 1, but I intend on switching to option 2 in the future

 # 26 feb 2021
 ## e2ee
 just wanted to write down an idea i had, to make e2ee work by each message having a kID (key ID) with it. the client stores keys with the corresoponding key ID and that way it will know what messages it should decrypt and which ones it shouldnt